 Happy are they, in my opinion, to whom it is given either to do something worth writing about, or to write something worth reading; most happy, of course, are those who do both.
 Pliny

-Preserving thoughts for the enjoyment and edification of strangers, renouncing revelry, friendship, and love for the unlikely esteem of men unknown, is this not madness incarnate, or is it the closest one can come to rule over day and night, divide them, and see that it is good?
+Preserving thoughts for the enjoyment and edification of strangers, renouncing revelry, friendship, and love for the unlikely esteem of men unknown, is this not madness incarnate, or the closest one can come to rule over day and night, divide them, and see that it is good?
 Petronius Jablonski

-If Petronius Jablonski had been consulted when the Lord laid the earth’s foundation it would consist of nothing but New World cichlids.
+If Jablonski had been consulted when HaShem set the earth’s foundation it would consist of nothing but New World cichlids.
 The fish pictured are his Oscar, Jack Dempsey, and Firemouth.
 He’s also kept many Goldfish, innumerable snails that crept upon rainbow dunes like Volkswagens in low gear, African Dwarf Frogs, a Pink Convict named Blue, a Blue Acara named Pink, Silver Dollars, Filament Barbs, and a mighty Piranha that ate a girlfriend and grew strong from her spirit.
 The Oscar above was 17″ and ruled his 100 gallon tank with an iron fin.
 The Firemouth below is eight years old.